andresliu22/readme-generator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Description
-This is a readme generator for professional github repositories
+This is a readme generator for professional purposes
 ## Installation
-here you put your installation instructions
+Here you put your instructions
 ## Usage
-here you put your usage information
+Explain the usage of your app
 ## License
 Copyright (c) Microsoft Corporation.
 All rights reserved.

 Licensed under the MIT license.
 ## Contributing
-here you mention the contribution
+Explain the contribution
 ## Tests
 Test everything
 ## Questions